-In recent years, the main common cause is extended use of computers or other digital devices, such as cell phones or iPads.
-This type of eye strain is called digital eye strain.
+In recent years, the main common cause of eye strain is the extended use of computers or other digital devices, such as cell phones or tablets.
+The term for this type of eye strain is digital eye strain.

 Eye strain is caused by intensely focusing your eyes during a task.
 Causes can include:

 People with prior eye conditions, like uncorrected vision or eye muscle imbalance, are at greater risk of eye strain.
 Stress and fatigue can also contribute to eye strain.